markdoliner/flickrmirrorer/README.md

 It's not the prettiest thing in the world... but it does contain all the necessary data in case you want to recover from it.

+The set and collection directories contain symlinks to the files in the photostream.
+The symlink names are numbered so as to preserve the order of files in your sets and collections.

-Routine status is printed to stdout.
+Routine status is printed to stdout by default.
 Errors are printed to stderr.
+To see more options run with the --help flag.

 TODO